-We have incurred a significant net loss in 2023, which may raise doubt about our ability to continue as a going concern.
-However, the net loss from continuing operations was negatively impacted by non-recurring SG&A expenses and a non-cash increase to income tax expense (see Note 8), both of which significantly impacted our net losses in 2023.
-The net loss from discontinued operations (see Note 2) was primarily driven by non-cash impairment charges, as we expect the proceeds from the sale of assets will offset the cash expenditures required to wind down the OKC operations and divest the CPG segment.
-Therefore, based on the disposal of the unprofitable CPG segment, the current forecasted revenue and customer backlog, continued production improvements and efficiencies, and the new Credit Facility that was secured during the quarter, management has concluded that substantial doubt about the Company's ability to continue as a going concern is alleviated.
+We have incurred a significant net loss year-to-date in 2023, which may raise doubt about our ability to continue as a going concern.
+However, the net loss from continuing operations was negatively impacted by non-recurring SG&A expenses and incremental income tax expense (see Note 8), both of which significantly impacted our net losses during the nine-months ended September 30, 2023.
+The net loss from the discontinued operation (see Note 2) was primarily driven by non-cash asset impairment charges, as we expect the proceeds from the sale of assets to mostly offset the cash expenditures required to wind down the OKC operations and divest the CPG segment.
+We believe that the disposal of the unprofitable CPG segment, continued realization of revenue growth, production improvements and efficiencies resulting in improved gross margins, and the availability of funds under our new Credit Facility to support working capital needs, have alleviated any doubt regarding our ability to continue as a going concern.